orbitalquark/textadept/docs/manual.md

 4. A blank command for you to fill in.

 Make any necessary changes to the command and then run it by pressing `Enter`.
-You can cycle through command history via `Up` and `Down` on Windows, Linux, BSD, and the terminal version, and `⇡` and `⇣` on macOS.
+You can cycle through command history via `Up` and `Down` on Windows, Linux, and the terminal version, and `⇡` and `⇣` on macOS.
 You can opt out of running the command via `Esc`.
 In most cases, Textadept will remember compile and run commands on a per-filename basis as you use them, as well as build, test, and project commands on a per-directory basis.